hartmantis/chef-dk-chef/README.md

 directly from wherever it points.
 Optional install methods are via a package `:repo` (APT, YUM, Homebrew, or Chocolatey) or a specific download URL.

+    default['chef_dk']['gems'] = nil

+This can be overridden to install a desired list of gems in Chef-DK's embedded Ruby environment.

-    default['chef_dk']['global_shell_init'] = false
+    default['chef_dk']['shell_users'] = nil

-Optionally make Chef-DK's built-in Ruby environment the default for all users on the system (note that this does not work on Windows).
+A list of users can provided for whom to make Chef's Ruby environment the default.

 Resources
 =========